Ruchirakavinda/Hacktoberfest_2022/README.md

 <li>Python</li>
 <br>
 <p>
 There are six different folders for each language.
-You have to create a new folder from your name and the issue number (Ishan-01) inside your prefered language folder and inside your folder you can add your solution for your task.
+You have to create a new folder from your name inside your prefered language folder and inside your folder you can add your solution for your task.
-When you commiting your changes/solution to the github create a new branch from your folder name (Ishan-01)
+When you commiting your changes/solution to the github create a new branch from your folder name
 </p>

 ## Let's begin